HalahRaadSalih/g16-project-settings/readme.md

 These are the steps for any serverside project

-#### In case you're forked an repo, all you have to do is clone it somewhere
+#### In the case where you've forked a repo, all you have to do is clone it somewhere

 	```
 	$ git clone [repo_url]
 	$ cd [reop_name]
 	```

-#### In case you're creating a new porject
+#### In the case where you're creating a new porject

-- Make a new directory, duh.
+- Make a new directory, duh!

 	```
 	$ mkdir [new_project_name]